pthom/fiatlight/src/python/fiatlight/fiat_kits/fiat_kit_skeleton/fiat_skeleton.md

 ├── __init__.py
 ├── mydata.py                      # An example data or library that you want to present ├── mydata_presenter.py            # The presenter of the data
-|                                  # Also contains a derivate of PossibleCustomAttributes
+|                                  # Also contains a derivate of PossibleFiatAttributes
-|                                  # where all the custom attributes are defined
+|                                  # where all the fiat attributes are defined
 |
 └── mydata_with_gui.py             # MyDataWithGui: the widget that will be displayed in the GUI
                                    # (inherits from AnyDataWithGui, implements all the callbacks